yingyang0729/Noronha_C_Yang_Y_Roku/README.md

-# Noronha_C_Yang_Y_Roku
+# Noronha_C_Yang_Y_MusicMixer

-TODO: The repo is for level 3 FIP, which is finished by Cristine and Ying Yang.
-In the repo, it contains all images, css file, html files, Sass files and JS files etc.
+TODO: The repo is for an authored class music project (mmed-1055) which is developed by Cristine De Noronha and Ying Yang.
+The idea is to make a musical sky with musical icons.
+In the repository it contains all the images, css file, html files, AI files and PSD files for the course.
+The final version of the project is in the "Final" folder.

 ## Installation
-TODO: In the set up processing, it uses visual code for CSS and HTML5 and find ways on [W3Schools](https://www.w3schools.com/).
+TODO: In the set up processing, it uses visual code for CSS and HTML5 and find ways on [MDN Web Docs](https://developer.mozilla.org/en-US/).
+They also learn JS knowledge from [Mozilla](https://developer.mozilla.org/fr/docs/Web/JavaScript).
-And the developer also uses [Adobe Photoshop and Adobe Illustrator](https://www.adobe.com/ca_fr/).
+And they also use [Adobe Photoshop and Adobe Illustrator](https://www.adobe.com/ca_fr/).

-During the processing of creating the CSS animation, Ying Yang checks many information.
-Those references include:[Images from JSON File in React JS](https://www.youtube.com/watch?v=NWG1Ygt1k1k&t=398s), [How to fetch data stored in a json file ](https://www.youtube.com/watch?v=o6bLYYStZss&t=35s).
-However, Ying learned a lot from internet but she did not copy any code.
-She used knowledge from Professor Trevor'classtime.
-She also used Vue Router.
-The whole project is finished by her.
 ## Usage
-TODO: The repo is for FIP level 3.
+TODO: The repo is for Music Mixer project in 1055 Multimedia Authoring 2.

 ## Contributing
-The contributor is Ying Yang.
+The contributors are Cristine De Noronha and Ying Yang.
+The whole process of the contribution is below.
+1. Cristine and Ying get together find inspirations of pictures and audios.
+2. Cristine designed most of images for the music mixer.
+3. Ying designed the imagess of music elements for the project.
+4. Ying studied ways to include music in drag and drop her study is in the [dev.yy.checkpoint2/Cristine_Ying](https://github.com/crisdenoronha/Noronha_C_Yang_Y_MusicMixer/tree/main/dev.yy.checkpoint2/Cristine_Ying) folder.She wrote the first version of JS and CSS.
-1. JSON and HTML-these kinds of files are put on the folder Yang_Ying_FIP_leve3;
+5. Cristine did layout studies and her files are in the [CSS_study](https://github.com/crisdenoronha/Noronha_C_Yang_Y_MusicMixer/tree/dev.cdn.css) folder.

-2. CSS-it contains all css file;
-3. images-it contains all image files;
-4. includes-it contains a PHP file;
-5. js-it contains all JS files;
-6. Sass-all Sass files;
-7. Home,About,Artworks, Package, Contact HTML;
-8. One README.md file;
-9. Three JSON files.
+6. Cristine changed and improve the JS as the final version (click a box without a icon, the icon returns to the box).

+7. Ying wrote the readme file and merged everything.
+The final version of the project is in the "Final" folder.

 ## History
-TODO:
-The FIP project is finished by Ying Yang.
-As the only developer, I would like to explain the project.
-1. Home Page: I added my videos on the home page with HTML and JS.
-The video is controlled by JS but I did not think it was a fetch.
-I did not like adding videos but I also thought the JS skill should be shown.
-The home is only for display.
-2. About: I finished the page with JSON and JS.
-I fetched all pictures and words by using JSON.
-3. Artworks: I accomplished the page with JSON，JS and Vue JS.
-On the the top of the page I added the Vue Router to attach pictures and text.
-I also used lgiht box on the bottom of the page.
-4. Package: I completed the page with JSON, JS and Vue Js.
-This way is learned from Professor Trevor's classtime.
-I used three ways to fetch files so I set up three JSON files.
-5. Contact: I have done the page with PHP, JS and Vue JS.
-It can send emails for any emails.
-I already fixed the problem.
-Now the contact page is working.
+TODO: They have a timetable to do the music mixer.
+They finish 80% design for music mixer before week 8.
+The music mixer is a good project for them to practice JS and they finish all JS before due date April 13th.

 ## Credits
-TODO: The FIP is about 30% for credits in the course.
+TODO: The music mixer is about 20% for credits in the course.

+## License
+TODO: Fanshawe College-Interative Media Design-Level 2